-Strategic objectives need to be explored, discussed and agreed by all of the parties at the project level, and signed off by the core client team.
+The vision and strategic outcomes need to be explored, discussed and agreed by all of the parties at the project level, and signed off by the core client team.

 How you achieve this is up to you, but the following visioning workshop format is an effective and efficient way to get results.